lowRISC/opentitan/hw/ip/hmac/doc/programmers_guide.md

 1. Continue processing message stream A by setting the `CMD.hash_continue` bit.
 1. Write an arbitrary number of message blocks to HMAC's `MSG_FIFO`.
 1. Continue this with as many message blocks and parallel message streams as needed.
-The final hash for any message stream can be obtained at any time (no need for complete blocks) by setting `CMD.hash_process` and waiting for the `hmac_done` interrupt / status bit, finally reading the digest from the `DIGEST` registers.
+The final hash for any message stream can be obtained at any time (no need for complete blocks) by setting `CMD.hash_process` and waiting for the `hmac_done` interrupt / status bit (or polling on the `STATUS.hmac_idle` bit) to indicate the ongoing operation has completed, and finally reading the digest from the `DIGEST` registers.

 ## Errors

-When HMAC sees errors, the IP reports the error via [`INTR_STATE.hmac_err`](registers.md#intr_state).
+When HMAC errors are triggered, the IP reports the error via [`INTR_STATE.hmac_err`](registers.md#intr_state).
 The details of the error type is stored in [`ERR_CODE`](registers.md#err_code).

 Error                        | Value | Description
 -----------------------------|-------|---------------
 `SwPushMsgWhenShaDisabled`   | `0x1` | The error is reported when SW writes data into MSG_FIFO when SHA is disabled.
 It may be due to SW routine error, or FI attacks.
+This error code is not used in the current version of the IP.
+Instead `SwPushMsgWhenDisallowed` is reported.
-`SwHashStartWhenShaDisabled` | `0x2` | When HMAC detects the CMD.start when SHA is disabled, it reports this error code.
+`SwHashStartWhenShaDisabled` | `0x2` | When HMAC detects the CMD.start while SHA is disabled, it reports this error code.
 `SwUpdateSecretKeyInProcess` | `0x3` | Secret Key CSRs should not be modified during the hashing.
-This error is reported when those CSRs are revised in active.
+This error is reported when those CSRs are revised during hashing.
 `SwHashStartWhenActive`      | `0x4` | The error is reported when CMD.start is received while HMAC is running.
 `SwPushMsgWhenDisallowed`    | `0x5` | After CMD.process is received, the MSG_FIFO should not by updated by SW.
 This error is reported in that case.
 `SwInvalidConfig`            | `0x6` | SW has configured HMAC incorrectly.
+`SwPushMsgWhenDisallowed`    | `0x5` | The error is reported when MSG_FIFO is being updated by SW with more message words when it is disallowed: either when the SHA-2 engine is disabled or the engine has not been triggered to start yet or it has been already triggered to finalize computation.
+`SwInvalidConfig`            | `0x6` | The error is reported when HMAC has been configured incorrectly by SW, i.e. invalid digest size for SHA-2/HMAC modes or invalid key length for HMAC mode.

 ## FIFO Depth and Empty status